SABR Interviews With Heroes of Octobers Past

 Al Gionfriddo made one of the most famous catches in World Series history, stabbing a Joe DiMaggio liner in Game 6 of the 1947 World Series.
 The Brooklyn Dodgers outfielder had just entered the game as a defensive replacement in the sixth inning, with the Dodgers beating the New York Yankees 8-5, when DiMaggio came to the plate with two runners on and two outs.
 Gionfriddo's running stab in deep left field is remembered as much for DiMaggio's uncharacteristic reaction as for his effort; the famously stoic Yankee Clipper kicked the infield dirt near second base when he saw Gionfriddo catch the ball.
 It was Gionfriddo's last appearance in the major leagues.

-In this undated audio clip, Gionfriddo reminisces about the play that made him a household name to a generation of Dodgers fans and his memorable appearance as a pinch-runner in Game 4 of the 1947 Series, when Bill Bevens lost a no-hitter with two outs in the ninth:
+In this undated audio clip from the mid-1980s, Gionfriddo reminisces about the play that made him a household name to a generation of Dodgers fans and his memorable appearance as a pinch-runner in Game 4 of the 1947 Series, when Bill Bevens lost a no-hitter with two outs in the ninth:

 (Interview by Gerald Tomlinson.)